This section of Ch. 5 will cover the following topics:

 For the titles of longer works, see “Italics” below.

-In college, you will write lots of research papers, using the ideas and sometimes the words of other people.
-Understanding the difference between direct and indirect quotations is important.
+In college, you will write lots of research papers, using the ideas and the words of other people.
+The first step in punctuating that research is understanding the difference between direct and indirect quotations.

 A direct quotation is when you write exactly what someone else said or wrote.
 Their words are enclosed in quotation marks.
 For example: